rkwong43/Toh/README.md

     * Uses a smaller model to simulate firing of shown weapons of the player and the selected enemy.
 ## Future Features
 Features currently under development or planned for the future.
+ * Expanding on enemy artificial intelligence.
+ * Streamlined creation for enemies and players.
  * Adding or creating a custom ship for the player.
  * Adding sound and scrolling animations for the menu.
  * Adding a story mode with chapters.